1. What is Video KYC

 6) Does the solution provide logs, audits, maker-checker and approvals workflow?

 7) Does the solution come with APIs that can help integrate with existing back-end systems to provision account opening steps once the KYC is completed?

-8) Can the solution augment artificial intelligence capabilities for face match, OCR, ID verification, image quality checks and spoofing checks?
+8) Can the solution augment artificial intelligence capabilities for face match, OCR, ID verification, image quality checks, Aadhaar masking and liveness checks?

 9) Does the solution provide full audit trail and related data associated with the video KYC?

 10) Is the system easy to use without having to go through long training cycles for Agents?